Basilica di Santa Maria Della Salute during sunrise

 But of course, since Venice really is unique, there are some things to know before visiting Venice.

-General Venice tips
+General Venice travel tips

 view from campanile san marco - not what to do in Venice when it rains